-ELECTION OF CLASS III DIRECTOR
+ELECTION OF CLASS II DIRECTORS

 The Board consists of five members.
 In accordance with our certificate of incorporation, the Board is divided into three classes with staggered three-year terms.
-At the Annual Meeting, one Class III director will be elected for a three-year term to serve until the 2019 annual meeting and until his or her respective successor is qualified and elected, or until his or her earlier death, resignation or removal.
+At the Annual Meeting, two Class II directors will be elected for a three-year term to serve until the 2021 annual meeting and until their respective successors are qualified and elected, or until their earlier death, resignation or removal.